ollinevalainen/satellitetools/README.md

-# s2_gee
+# satellitetools

-Get Sentinel-2 data from Google Earth Engine and compute biophysical parameters using SNAP Biophysical processor code(python implemetation)
+Currently has tools for getting Sentinel-2 data from Google Earth Engine and computing biophysical parameters using SNAP Biophysical processor code(python implemetation)

 See gee_example.py for simple example of usage.